Tearsheet

 AI Analysis | Feedback

-Richard R. Isaak was appointed Senior Vice President and Chief Financial Officer on July 31, 2023.
-He began his career at Ernst & Young as a CPA in the assurance and advisory business services area, where he worked for 12 years and gained extensive experience managing public company audits and SEC reporting for large, multinational companies.
-Following his time at Ernst & Young, Mr. Isaak held several senior leadership positions over 20 years, including CFO, Chief Accounting Officer, Controller, Treasurer, and Head of Investor Relations at four different companies, such as Panera Bread Company, Heritage Home Group, Merric Millwork and Seating, and Catholic Charities.
+Richard R. Isaak was appointed as SVP and Chief Financial Officer in July 2023.
+He is a CPA trained at Ernst & Young, where he spent 12 years in public-company audits and IT audit.
+Following his time at Ernst & Young, Mr. Isaak held senior finance roles, including CFO, Chief Accounting Officer, Controller, Treasurer, and Head of Investor Relations, at four different companies over 20 years, such as Panera Bread Company, Heritage Home Group, Merric Millwork and Seating, and Catholic Charities.

 AI Analysis | Feedback